FREQUENTLY ASKED QUESTIONS ABOUT RAPPEL MAUI, ANSWERED

 WHAT ARE YOUR RESTRICTIONS AND SPECIAL CONSIDERATIONS?

 You must weight between 70 and 250 lbs to participate in the Classic Tour, and you must weigh between 90 and 230 lbs to participate in the Extreme Zip Rappel Tour.
 All participants must measure between 22 and 48 inches around the waist.
 The minimum age is 10 for the Classic Tour, and 14 for the Zip Rappel Tour.
 You must be in good general health, and have no neck or back issues.
-The activity (including the observer/hiking option) is not appropriate for people with some medical or physical conditions or pregnant women.
+The activity (including the observer/hiking option) is not appropriate for people with some medical or physical conditions or for pregnant women.
 You must also be able to speak and understand spoken English well, and without an interpreter or translator.
-This is not a safe activity for those using some medical devices or medications.
+This is not a safe activity for those using some medical devices or medications, for those with neck, back or hip injuries, or for those with a heart condition.
 Please ask us before making a reservation if your condition precludes your participation.

 IS IT COMMON PRACTICE TO TIP THE GUIDES?